 Read more about our intents

-Giuliano Amato (President), Nasr Hamid Abu Zayd (1943-2010), Katajun Amirpur, Abdullahi An-Na'im, Abdou Filali-Ansary, Seyla Benhabib, Giancarlo Bosetti, Massimo Campanini, Fred Dallmayr, Silvio Fagiolo (1938-2011), Maria Teresa Fumagalli Beonio Brocchieri, Nina zu Fürstenberg, Timothy Garton Ash, Anthony Giddens, Vartan Gregorian, Renzo Guolo, Hassan Hanafi, Nader Hashemi, Roman Herzog, Ramin Jahanbegloo, Jörg Lau, Amos Luzzatto, Avishai Margalit, Krzysztof Michalski (1948-2013), Andrea Riccardi, Olivier Roy, Otto Schily, Karl von Schwarzenberg, Bassam Tibi, Roberto Toscano, Nadia Urbinati, Umberto Veronesi, Michael Walzer.
+Nasr Hamid Abu Zayd (1943-2010), Katajun Amirpur, Abdullahi An-Na'im, Abdou Filali-Ansary, Giancarlo Bosetti, Massimo Campanini, Fred Dallmayr, Silvio Fagiolo (1938-2011), Maria Teresa Fumagalli Beonio Brocchieri, Nina zu Fürstenberg, Timothy Garton Ash, Anthony Giddens, Vartan Gregorian, Renzo Guolo, Hassan Hanafi, Nader Hashemi, Roman Herzog, Ramin Jahanbegloo, Jörg Lau, Amos Luzzatto, Avishai Margalit, Krzysztof Michalski (1948-2013), Andrea Riccardi, Olivier Roy, Otto Schily, Karl von Schwarzenberg, Bassam Tibi, Roberto Toscano, Nadia Urbinati, Umberto Veronesi, Michael Walzer.

 Board of Governors

-Giancarlo Bosetti (Director), Nina zu Fürstenberg (President), Francesco Micheli (vice-president), Piergaetano Marchetti, Georg Heinrich Thyssen-Bornemisza (Honorary President).
+Giancarlo Bosetti (Director), Nina zu Fürstenberg (Chair), Francesco Micheli, Piergaetano Marchetti, Georg Heinrich Thyssen-Bornemisza (Honorary President).